lukoshkin/bterm-repl.nvim/README.md

   By default, they are `--#` and `#%%` for `'lua'` and `'python'` and `'sh'` buffers, respectively.<br>Quick navigation is possible using key mappings.

-* Set second separator to alter the way how copied lines are concatenated.
+* Set the line separator to alter the way how copied lines are concatenated.
-  Swiftly switch between '\n' and your custom separator.
+  Swiftly switch between '\n' and your custom separators.

 * Highlight cell separators with customizable colors.
   One can specify color per `filetype`.

 * Unlike "[vim-ipython](https://github.com/hanschen/vim-ipython-cell)
   \+ [vim-slime](https://github.com/jpalardy/vim-slime)" plugins combo,
-  `bterm-repl` preserves<br>the content of the clipboard when sending code for execution.
+  `bterm-repl` preserves<br>the content of the clipboard when sending code for the execution.
+Moreover, you<br>can send code from host to a docker container by properly choosing the line separator.

 ## Installation